VirgilSecurity/virgil-crypto/README.md

 Virgil Security, Inc., guides software developers into the forthcoming security world in which everything will be encrypted (and passwords will be eliminated).
 In this world, the days of developers having to raise millions of dollars to build a secure chat, secure email, secure file-sharing, or a secure anything have come to an end.
 Now developers can instead focus on building features that give them a competitive market advantage while end-users can enjoy the privacy and security they increasingly demand.

 ## Documentation
 See [wiki](https://github.com/VirgilSecurity/virgil/wiki) page for more details.

-## Library purposes
-1. Encrypt and decrypt data.
-1. Sign and verify data.
-1. Work with objects from [Virgil Security PKI Service](http://VirgilSecurity.com).
-Virgil Key Infrustructure API is available in preview.
-Email: support@virgilsecurity.com to get early access

-## Where library can be used
-* on the client-side application;
-* on the server-side application.

 ## Supported languages and platforms
 Language | Platform